 “There are no foolish questions, and no man becomes a fool until he has stopped asking questions.”Charles Proteus Steinmetz

 A person who loves to learn about philosophy.
 A love for a certain kind of thinking and approach towards a specific problem.
 Such a person is always involved in thinking in a questioning way, argues with own notions and beliefs, and tries to change one’s mind.

 A person who loves books.
 Bibliophile or bibliophilism is the act of loving books.
 It may also be known as “Bookworm” for someone who loves reading or reads them for content.

 Formed out of two Latin words Sapien (Wise or Intelligent) and Sexualis (Sexes).
 A person who finds intelligence to be the most attractive feature in a human being.
 I’ve often used this word and quoted it several times in my writings.
 This should be known and used more often by the masses.

 An inquisitive person is intellectually curious, eager for knowledge, and likes to inquire, research and ask questions.

 The most crucial trait of any knowledge lover.
 If you’re curious, you really want to know something — like what makes someone special happy?

-Known as the name given to a person who have deep inner need for quiet, a desire to understand, analyze the world they live in and learn deeper truth of this universe.
+Known as the name given to a person who has a deep inner need for quiet, a desire to understand, analyze the world they live in, and learn the deeper truth of this universe.

 Having or showing great knowledge, mastery or learning.
 Possessing or displaying erudition.
 “An erudious scientist.”

-Leonardo da Vinci was one of the best known knowledge lover.
-He opened corpses to learn how human body functions, played with candle and canvas to see how shadow works, observed the flow of water to create mechanics.
+Leonardo da Vinci was one of the best-known knowledge lovers.
+He opened corpses to learn how the human body functions, played with candles and canvas to see how shadow works, observed the flow of water to create mechanics.
 His life was filled with exciting experiments.
 To learn better watch this documentary.